Leafminers

 Damage

-Larval feeding between the upper and lower surface of the leaves make distinctive winding, whitish tunnels or mines in host leaves.
+Larval feeding between the upper and lower leaf surface make distinctive winding, whitish tunnels, or mines in host leaves.
 These areas may become dry and necrotic as the plant ages and mines enlarge.
 Leafminer damage can be quite destructive to vegetables grown for edible greens but has little impact on other host vegetables.

 Hosts include bean, eggplant, pepper, potato, squash, tomato, watermelon, cucumber, beet, pea, lettuce, spinach, chard, collards, kale, and many other plants.
-Preferred hosts may depend on the species of leafminer.
+Preferred hosts may depend on the leafminer species.

 Monitoring